“Are you going by yourself?”

 In the end, I didn’t eat dinner that night.
 I stayed in my room, watched TV on my laptop and went back to sleep.

 Needless to say, things got better.
 But the only reason things got better was because I started making them better.
 And I only started making them better because I had to start making them better.
-If I sat in my room all day, no one would’ve cared.
+If I sat in my room all day like a typical introvert, no one would’ve cared.
 No one would’ve even known.
 There was no best friend there to come knocking on my door, to hang out with all day, to talk to at lunch, to go on trips with.
 The only person I had to depend on was myself.

 I started being more sociable.
 It was uncomfortable at first, but I did it.
 I made an effort to talk to people and introduce myself.
 I got to know all my classmates.
 I learned to say YES to every invitation, no matter what is was for or where we were going.
 Slowly, I started to see a different side of me.
 I loved meeting new people, learning new things.
 I found a new enthusiasm for life.
 And in the midst of it, I suddenly realised how constrained and limited my life had been back home.